UnOSdev/AdbController/README.md

 # AdbController
+Installation:
+  Linux:
+    sudo apt update
+    sudo apt install python3.8 // Installing Python3.8
+    sudo apt install git //Installing Git
+    sudo apt install android-tools-adb //Installing ADB
+    git clone https://github.com/UnOSdev/AdbController //Downloading the program files

+  Windows:
+    Download and install Python3.8: https://www.python.org/downloads/release/python-385/
+    Download and install Git: https://git-scm.com/downloads
+    Download ADB: https://www.xda-developers.com/install-adb-windows-macos-linux/ (Extract the zip to any folder)

 This program can control your android phone by ADB module, without root.

-So far, this script has quite a bit of functionality, but this is just the first version.

-Download 'ADBcontroller.py'

-NOTE: This program tested on Linux(Elementart OS), but dont worry its working in Windows too, you need just take "ADBcontroller.py" to adb directory and run it.
+NOTE: This program tested on Linux(Ubuntu 20.04 LTS), but dont worry its may working in Windows too, you need just take "ADBcontroller.py" to adb directory and run it.
-If you find any bug, well contact me for it
+If you find any bug, contact me for it.

 ًWork function list: